tejuiceB/FractionFi/readme.md

 | Security Hardening | In Progress | Add rate limiting + structured audit review |

 ---

+## 🛠️ Mermaid Compatibility Note
+Some Mermaid syntaxes (mindmap, journey, timeline, quadrantChart, gantt, pie in older renderers) may not render in certain Markdown viewers (older GitHub Enterprise, some IDE previews, or documentation portals).
+Fallback tables and lists have been provided for every non-core diagram above.
+If you upgrade the render engine to Mermaid >= 10.9+, you can restore the original fenced code blocks from version control history.

 ## 📑 Diagram Explanations
 Below each visual concept is explained in plain language so readers can map the symbols to system behavior.